Rakesh9100/Beautiify/README.md

 9. **Forms** -- Forms are essential for user input.
 Beautiify provides a range of form designs, including Animated Login Form, Black Red Signup Form, Contact Form, and so on.

-10. **Heroes** -- Heroes are a large, attention-grabbing picture with text typically shown in the above-the-fold area of the webpage.
+10. **Heroes** -- Heroes are a large, attention-grabbing picture with text typically shown in the above-the-fold area.
 Beautiify provides various hero designs such as Carousel Hero, Collage-Style-Hero and so on.

 11. **Loaders** -- Loaders indicate the loading process.
 Beautiify features various loader designs such as Bird Loader, Clock Loader, Helix Loader, and so on.